-The whole thing smacks of manipulation of course, but it is not merely manipulation, because some people actually do seem to believe it, or at least they say that they do.
+The whole accusation smacks of manipulation of course, but it is not merely manipulation, because some people actually do seem to believe it, or at least they say that they do.
 In its own right, this sort of charge is actually a fascinating example of the limitations of reasoning.

-Another of my old professors, Maurice Finnochiaro, used to talk about the study of argumentation as a historical phenomenon.
+Another of my old professors, Maurice Finnochiaro, used to talk about the study of argumentation as an historical phenomenon.
 He was interested in meta-argumentation, arguments about arguments.
 And in its own way this little gift of frustration for an unbeliever is in fact an argument about an argument.
 It is a clear and concise statement about the prospects for constructive discussion, albeit a rather pessimistic one.

 …though we won’t actually want to call them ‘blessings’ of course.